codecop/VoidFunctionNoArgs-Refactoring-Kata/java/src/main/java/sample/readme.txt

   * extract a policy and we are done
   * 5'

-* Do the same with other output NImpuls
+* Do the same with other output NImpuls 10'

 * Scan the code and see blocks of working with different values
   * go for blocks with few variables first
   * split IFs to separate value usage

-* General
   * when extracting keep the code as is and create duplicate yes/no inverted getters etc.
+  * reduce scope to avoid having to deal with globals at once
+  * 30'